Scholar Support Hub

 Contact the Doctoral Programme Director

-Sed sapien metus, scelerisque nec pharetra.
-Approach the Director or Graduate School formally if the issue persists.
-Submit a written account of events, supported by documentation of your attempts to resolve the issue.
+If the issue persists after informal attempts, approach the Doctoral Programme Director or Graduate School formally.
+Submit a clear written account of events supported by dated emails, meeting notes, and any other documentation of your attempts to resolve the matter.

 Situations That Require Formal Action